Specialized classes beyond traditional yoga asana

 Here is a yoga class designed for people that think perhaps a yoga class is not for them.
 Taught by mature teachers and surrounded by people your own age and also with similar concerns and issues, you will be gently guided toward greater mobility, self-care, independence, and wisdom in the safest of environments.
 Using a variety of tools and props to support movement, you will move with care and recognition of the body you have, enabling your own growth consciously in the midst of the aging and/or recovery process.
 Denying aging isn't good for anyone; embracing these changes together and learning how to confidently live and move with grace, awareness and ease will help you.
 This class, the teachers and this space are equipped to assist folks that utilize mobility devices.

-Mondays and Thursdays at 7pm with Danielle and Kate
+Mondays at 7pm with Danielle

 These candlelit evening classes are wise medicine for the soul--a slow and mindful remembering of the body and its connection to the mind and heart.
 We explore the quieter, more restful aspects of yoga by integrating supported and reclining poses and a lot of attention to moving slowly, gently, and letting the body and the spirit fully and deeply rest.
 Throughout the practice, you are skillfully and compassionately guided toward greater self-acceptance and awareness as you enter a meditative state.
 You may also explore meditation, pranayama, singing bowl accompaniment, and other forms of dynamic stillness and somatic therapy in these vital, medicinal classes designed to reset the over-stressed nervous system.